We are only five days until the all important midterm elections.

 We've got to end this Biden regime.

-We're gonna shock America on November 8th when when Colorado turns red again.
+We're going to shock America on November 8th when Colorado turns red again.

-The issues Democrats are running on seem are all the ones that I predicted at the beginning of of this election year.
+The issues Democrats are running on seem all the ones that I predicted at the beginning of this election year.

-The Dobbs decision and they're running on Republicans are racist, sexists, misogynistic, homophobic, xenophobic, Islamophobic, transphobic.
+January 6th, and I hate Donald Trump, the Dobbs decision, and they're running on Republicans are racist, sexist, misogynistic, homophobic, xenophobic, Islamophobic, transphobic.

-They want dirty air and water and they're going to steal uh grandma and grandpa's Social Security and cut it and cut Medicare and cut veterans benefits, all of which is a lie.
+They want dirty air and water, and they're going to steal grandma and grandpa's Social Security and cut it and cut Medicare and cut veterans' benefits, all of which is a lie.

 They're starting to tell people that I'm going to take away Social Security.